Ronan-H/regex-nfa-builder/README.md

 You need Python 3 to run this project.
 Clone the repo and run *python3 main.py* from inside.

+You may want to run *python main.py* instead, depending on your setup.

 ## How do I use the program?
 Follow the instructions provided when you run the program: